Witchcraft, black magic, love potion, sorcery, faith healings…

 Also, take note that there are two ports on the island, Siquijor, and Larena.
 These are two different municipalities, so it’s important to know where your ferry will dock especially if you have transportation arrangements with your accommodation.

 Tricycle is Siquijor’s main mode of transportation.
-As the country’s third-smallest province measuring only 327 square kilometers, the entire island can be toured in a day, usually by chartered tricycles.
+As the country’s third-smallest province measuring only 327 square kilometres, the entire island can be toured in a day, usually by chartered tricycles.

-Well, if you are looking for an enchanting escape away from the typical tourist route, look no further than the mystical Siquijor.
+If you are looking for an enchanting escape away from the typical tourist route, look no further than the mystical Siquijor island.
 Here, you can lounge on the beach, go cliff jumping, swim in rivers among waterfalls, learn more about the mystical healers, and so much more!

 Find yourself a healer, buy a strong love potion, and then smuggle it back home to woo your ideal spouse.
 Now that’s a journey!

 Named after a Beatles hit song, Michelle Caligan is well versed when it comes to scoring cheap airline tickets, dubbing herself as a “seat sale slave“.
 This acquired skill has taken her to many places and exposed her to various cultures and tradition.
 She is also an occasional solo traveler and an active Couchsurfer.

 Michelle has contributed to hotel, restaurant, and tour reviews as well as travel guides to various travel blogs.
 She is currently based in Manila, Philippines, where she manages the Instagram page, GoProjectPH.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!